-The Commission welcomes applications from businesses wishing to operate in Jersey.
+The JFSC welcomes applications from businesses wishing to operate in or from within Jersey.

-Although Commission staff will be pleased to explain the regulatory regime, they cannot provide legal advice.
-Most potential applicants seek legal advice at the time of approaching the Commission, or at least prior to making formal application.
-If the applicant is a business new to operating in Jersey, the legal adviser would also be able to offer advice regarding the Island’s housing and labour regulations.
+Although JFSC staff will be pleased to explain the regulatory regime, they cannot provide legal advice.
+Most potential applicants seek legal advice at the time of approaching the JFSC, or at least prior to making a formal application.
+If the applicant is a business new to operating in Jersey, a legal adviser will also be able to offer advice regarding the Island’s housing and employment regulations.

-The Commission publishes various documents, which you may like to read, or Commission staff will be pleased to explain them to you.
-Key policies include the licensing policy, the policy explaining our views on outsourcing certain activities outside of the Island, and the Island’s Anti-Money Laundering requirements.
+There are various documents published on the JFSC’s website which you may wish to read relating to the application process.
+Alternatively, JFSC staff will be pleased to explain the process to you.
+Key policies include the licensing policy, the outsourcing policy and the Island’s Anti-Money Laundering requirements.
 Most applicants find these policies clear and practical, reflecting good commercial and regulatory practice.

-Once you are comfortable with the regime and have concluded that you want to progress a formal application, the Commission would be pleased to receive:-
+Once you are comfortable with the regime and have concluded that you want to progress a formal application, the JFSC would be pleased to receive the following documentation:-

-(a) a completed Application Form, including the application fee; view by clicking here.
+A completed Application Form, including the application fee.

-The Commission will keep you informed of the progress of your case and will revert to you for missing information or clarification if we find anything unclear.
-We aim to approve applications, or provide the reasons why we are unable to approve an application, within two weeks of receiving responses to our final queries.
+The JFSC will keep you informed of the progress of your case and will revert to you for missing information or clarification if anything is unclear.
+The JFSC aims to approve applications, or provide the reasons why it is unable to approve an application, within two weeks of receiving responses to any final queries.
 Overall, the normal time to progress a successful application is in the region of six weeks.